KeaDreamTeam/FinalProject/server/documentation.md

 This route get will return an array of objects associated with restaurants.
 The restaurants will be arranged in an ascending order, meaning the last index will be the latest restaurant.

+#### Response
+##### Status Codes:
+* If the restaurant exists and the comments are retrieved, the HTTP status code is 200 ('Created').
+* If the restaurant_id given does not match any entries in the database, the HTTP status code in the response header is 400 ('Bad Request').
+* In case of server error, the header status code is a 5xx error code and the response body contains an error object.

+The server will return an object structured as following

+    [
+      {
+        restaurant_id: 1,
+        net_rating: 5,
+        pricing: "$$",
+        restaurant_name: "Dream Team Restaurant",
+        restaurant_url: "www.dream-team-restaurant.com",
+        image_url: "www.dream-team-restaurant.com/photo",
+        address: "275 Cuba St, Te Aro, Wellington 6023",
+        description: "Dine with the best",
+        is_meat: true,
+        is_vegan: true,
+        is_breakfast: true,
+        is_dinner: true,
+        is_dinein: true,
+        is_takeaway: true
+      },
+      {
+        restaurant_id: 2 ,
+        net_rating: 5,
+        pricing: "$$",
+        restaurant_name: "Vegeterian Feast",
+        restaurant_url: "www.vegeterian-feast.com",
+        image_url: "www.vegeterian-feast.com/photo",
+        address: "20 Mills St, Te Aro, Wellington 6023",
+        description: "We serve vegeterian meals",
+        is_meat: false,
+        is_vegan: true,
+        is_breakfast: true,
+        is_dinner: true,
+        is_dinein: true,
+        is_takeaway: true
+      },
+      ]

 ### Get all comments on a specified restaurant